Abdullah-Engineer/NLP_Project/README.md

   A specialized processor with many cores designed for parallel processing, ideal for large-scale numerical computations in deep learning.

 ### WandB (Weights & Biases)
-- A tool for tracking experiments, visualizing training progress, and managing hyperparameters.
-Although disabled in this project (`report_to="none"`), it is a valuable resource for monitoring and comparing model runs.
+Although WandB is disabled in this project (`report_to="none"`), it remains a valuable tool for tracking experiments, visualizing training progress, and managing hyperparameters.

----

 ## Future Improvements
-- **Expand Dataset:** Increase the dataset size for better model generalization.
+- **Expand Dataset:** Increase the dataset size for improved model generalization.
 - **Model Enhancement:** Experiment with different transformer models and architectures.
 - **Deployment:** Explore deploying the model as an API for integration with other applications.
 - **User Interface:** Enhance the web interface with additional features and visualizations.

----

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request with your improvements.

----

 ## License
 This project is licensed under the [MIT License](LICENSE).

----

 ## Acknowledgments
 - [Hugging Face](https://huggingface.co/) for providing state-of-the-art NLP models.